The trip of a lifetime

 Tour the trains

-Learn more about our services, trains, and take a 360 tour of our new scenic carriages.
+Learn more about our services, trains, and take a 360 tour of our award-winning scenic carriages.

 Staircase viaduct is one of many large viaducts traversed as the TranzAlpine journeys along the Waimakariri River.